jermspeaks/jermspeaks.github.io/_posts/letters/2017-07-03-strangers-1-simon-gonedeck.md

 > please forward them my contact information and I promise we’ll take good
 > care of them.

-Simon was hesitant to use email marketing and social media.
-He didn't want people to see his work as spam and bombard people with unnecessary mail.
+Simon was hesitant to use email marketing and social media because he viewed it as mass spam.
+He didn't want disinterested people to see his work, and worse, find he was bombarding friends and family with unnecessary mail.
 Sevy convinced Simon to reach out and not worry about that.
 What you write will have no interest to some people, and a lot of interest to a few people.
 You never know who those people are until you cast a wide net.

-#### Lessons a Year Later

 Listening to Simon talk about his business reminded me how much we learn on the job.
 When we talked about the details of drafting proposals, Simon talked about the mistakes he previously made.
 For example, it's better to draw up a proposal that's less stringent and allows for flexibility with the client.
 And it's better to make the process transparent, so the company uses
 [Proposify](https://www.proposify.biz/), a website that allows clients to review proposals while also giving the business insight into how their clients are reviewing their proposals.

-Reflecting on it a year later, Simon says the best strategy that attracted the most customers was "Word of Mouth".
+Upon reflection, Simon says the best strategy that attracted the most customers was "Word of Mouth".
 In the business of contracting, referrals matter more.
 Having previous clients tell potential future clients of their work has been more substantial than other techniques.
 And with every new client, the business learns they learned something new.

 And while we're on clients, how do you communicate with them?
 Simon has found the best way is to make a phone call or face-to-face.
 Texting and email interactions are easy to evade and do not convey the same tone as his voice.